FAQ

 How do I share configurations between environments?

-Section titled âHow do I share configurations between environments?âUse environment-specific ksail.yaml files:
+Section titled âHow do I share configurations between environments?âUse environment-specific files (ksail-dev.yaml, ksail-staging.yaml, ksail-prod.yaml) or environment variable placeholders in a shared ksail.yaml.

 Security & Secrets